 If you’ve got some of my books, you’ll probably find that I have a different definition in each of them.
 This is the effect I mentioned earlier.
 If you look closely, you’ll notice that they’re all different ways of expressing the same basic idea.

 You’ll notice that this definition in no way implies mind control, and does allow it.
-Most people out in the world do not have a concrete definition of hypnosis, so it is not surprising that many of them think it is fake.
+Most people out in the world do not have a concrete definition of hypnosis.
+So it’s not surprising that many of them think it is fake.

 Once we’ve defined what hypnosis actually is, I believe the next biggest thing that drives people thinking hypnosis is fake is that they don’t like the obvious consequences of it being real.